Forbidden Planet (1956) starring Leslie Nielsen, Walter Pidgeon, Anne Francis

 Cast of characters

 - Commander Adams (Leslie Nielsen, Airplane,, The Reluctant Astronaut).
-Commander of the spaceship that has come to check on the fate of a space colony that has been wiped out
+Commander of the spaceship that has come to check on the fate of a space colony.
+It hasn’t been heard from for many years.
+Because it has been wiped out

 - Lt.
 Farman (Jack Kelly, To Hell and Back).
 Ship navigator, Commander Adams best friend, and his competitor for the affections of Altaira